ramirogvalverde/ramirogvalverde/README.md

 ## About Me

-My experience in Fine Arts has honed my creativity, critical thinking, and attention to detail.
+My experience in Fine Arts has honed my creativity, critical thinking and attention to detail.
 It has enabled me to approach problem-solving from unique perspectives and incorporate innovative design elements into my projects.

 I have always been passionate about the intersection of technology and creativity, which led me to pursue studies in both programming and the arts.
 My studies in DAM are providing me a solid foundation in various programming languages, software development methodologies, and the creation of multiplatform applications.